agency-fund/evidential-be/docs/TESTING.md

 [Various tests](../.github/workflows/test.yaml) are also run as part of our github action test workflow.

-Most of our tests that rely on `conftest.py` for fixtures and the management of a local ephemeral sqlite database. will create a local sqlite db for testing in `src/xngin/apiserver/testdata/testing_dwh.db` if it doesn't exist already using the zipped data dump in `testing_dwh.csv.zst`.
+Most of our tests that rely on `conftest.py` for fixtures and the management of a local ephemeral sqlite database will create a local sqlite db for testing if it doesn't exist already in `src/xngin/apiserver/testdata/testing_dwh.db` using the zipped data dump in `testing_dwh.csv.zst`.

 `testing_sheet.csv` is the corresponding spreadsheet that simulates a typical table configuration for the participant type data above.